 It is the amount that you need to pay for a loss before your insurance company pays a claim.
 The higher your deductibles, the more money you can save on your premiums.
 That is why choosing the right deductibles is vital.
 Most insurers recommend that deductibles should be at least $500.

 However, this may vary depending on your location.
-Yes, the location always has a great impact on your insurance.
-There are of course different rates per state.
+Yes, the area always has a significant impact on your insurance.
+There are, of course, different rates per state.

-In addition, other factors that affect your deductible rate are natural disaster-prone are, if you live in these kinds of the area then you may have a separate deductible.
-For example: If you live near the East Coast, you may have a separate deductible for windstorms.
+In addition, other factors that affect your deductible rate are natural disaster-prone.
+If you live in these kinds of areas, then you may have a separate deductible.
+For example: If you live near the East Coast, you may have a separate windstorm deductible.
 Same thing with areas prone to earthquakes, hail, and tornadoes.

 Pets

-Yes, it’s best that your pet is covered too.
-We all know that being bitten by a dog is almost a common thing and we don’t certainly want to get sued for that right?
-But, some insurers don’t want to insure homeowners who have certain breeds of dogs that are considered aggressive and dangerous like Rottweiler and Pitbull.
+Yes, your pet should be covered too.
+We all know that being bitten by a dog is almost a common thing, and we don’t certainly want to get sued for that, right?
+But, some insurers don’t want to insure homeowners with certain breeds of dogs considered aggressive and dangerous, like Rottweilers and Pitbulls.

-If you think you have an aggressive pet, you might need to shop around first.
-There is a policy called “aggressive breed “ but the home insurance rate for aggressive breed normally is just about 3% so it’s still up to you if you want to insure them or not.
+If you have an aggressive pet, you should shop around first.
+There is a policy called aggressive breed, but the home insurance rate for aggressive breed usually is just about 3%, so it’s still up to you if you want to insure them or not.

 Renovations

-Remember, the cost of materials long years ago while building your house is far different from the amount you pay for the renovations now.
+Remember, the cost of materials long years ago while building your house is far different from the amount you pay for renovations.
 That’s why updating your insurance agent is a must.
-Yes, it may increase your premium but what’s important is that your coverage will be up to date.
-You need to make sure that whatever happens your house will not be under-insured in case it needs to be rebuilt again.
+Yes, it may increase your premium, but what’s important is that your coverage will be up to date.
+It would help if you made sure that whatever happens, your house will not be underinsured if it needs to be rebuilt again.

 Insurance score

 An insurance score is almost the same as your credit score.
-It can affect your premiums and as well your ability to secure a policy.
-Insurers are just running their business and risking with people with low scores is not a good thing for them.
+It can affect your premiums and your ability to secure a policy.
+Insurers are just running their business, and risking people with low scores is unsuitable.

-So to make sure that you can get a good score try to do these things: Pay your credit card bills on time and in full.
+To ensure you can get a good score, try to do these things: Pay your credit card bills on time and in full.
 Be careful not to have any tax offenses and avoid having debt.

 Age and construction of your home

-Your house’s age has a big factor in your insurance rate.
-Even the materials that were used to build the house like what kind of cement, tiles, and wood.
-What is the quality or prestigious, the period of construction, is it Victorian, Federation, or Contemporary, the size and features of the house can all affect the cost to rebuild again your house and of course the total coverage that you need.
+Your house’s age has a significant factor in your insurance rate.
+Even the materials used to build the house, like cement, tiles, and wood.
+What is the quality or the period of construction?
+Is it Victorian, Federation, or Contemporary?
+The size and features of the house can all affect the cost of rebuilding your home again and, of course, the total coverage you need.

 All about water

-Flood damages are not usually covered by a standard insurance policy.
-So if you are living in a flood-prone area, having separate flood insurance added to your policy is a must.
+A standard insurance policy does not usually cover flood damages.
+So if you live in a flood-prone area, adding separate flood insurance to your policy is a must.

 However, as per the Insurance Information Institute, 25% of most insurance claims are from homeowners whose houses are not even in flood-prone areas.
-Being said, having additional flood insurance in your policy is your best option no matter what.
+Having additional flood insurance in your policy is your best option, no matter what.

 Credit History

-Credit history always has a great impact on adult life.
-That’s why keeping your credit history as flawless as possible is a must if you want to avoid any hindrance in the future.
+Credit history always has a significant impact on adult life.
+That’s why keeping your credit history as flawless as possible is a must if you want to avoid any hindrances in the future.
 Each insurance companies have its own credit formula.

-In all states except Maryland, Massachusetts, and California, insurance companies can use credit history when creating home insurance rates.
-So if you want to make sure that you can have a good score, start paying your credit bills in full and on time.
+Insurance companies in all states except Maryland, Massachusetts, and California can use credit history when creating home insurance rates.
+So, to ensure a good score, start paying your credit bills in full and on time.

 Ask Us

 For any questions or suggestions, AIS is here to hear from you!
-Contact us and we’ll definitely get back to you immediately.
+Contact us, and we’ll get back to you as soon as we can.